My Story

 A Journey Rooted in People and Expression

 Everything changed in my early twenties.
-On paper, I was on the right track.
-I moved to a bigger city and started a job in tech consulting.
-However, I was miserable.
-Away from the only place I knew and managing the complexities of the workplace while facing grief from several personal tragedies, I felt the ground beneath me shift.
-Nothing from my upbringing could prepare me for these challenges.
+On paper, I was on the right path — I moved to a bigger city and started a career in tech consulting.
+In reality, I was miserable.
+Away from the only home I had known, burdened by new workplace complexities, and grieving several personal losses, I felt the ground beneath me give way.
+Nothing in my upbringing had prepared me for this.

 Twin Sheep: Corey Leung’s Expression